-Get there early as the hundreds of visitors will be jockeying for a place to get up close to these adorable baby elephants.
+Arrive early as hundreds of visitors jockey for a place to get up close to these adorable baby elephants.

-NOTE: Ropes aren’t used to keep the elephants in, more to keep the visitors from crowding.
+Ropes aren’t used to corral or restrain the elephants.
+They’re used to keep the visitors from swarming the gentle giants.